aws-samples/industry-reference-models/domain/enterprise/models/procurement/README.md

 ## API Overview

-The ProcurementService API provides a single operation, `GenerateRFI`, which is designed to generate a Request for Information (RFI) based on input from the organization.
+The ProcurementService API provides a single operation, `POST /rfi`, which is designed to generate a Request for Information (RFI) based on input from the organization.
 The response contains all the necessary sections for the RFI, including the purpose, key requirements, and instructions for vendors on how to respond.

-### Operation: `POST /GenerateRFI`
+### Operation: `POST /rfi`

 This operation generates content for a Request for Information (RFI).
 The user sends input details such as the purpose of the RFI, key requirements, and a brief summary of the organization's mission, and the service responds with a well-structured RFI that includes legal disclaimers, instructions, and clarifications.

 ## Input Schema

-The input for the `GenerateRFI` operation consists of the following fields:
+The input for the `POST /rfi` operation consists of the following fields:

 ### `GenerateRFIInput`